 Some possible future responses are out-of-the-ordinary.
-Implementation of uncommon responses would require one-off, specialised planning, funding and governance arrangements.
+Implementation of uncommon responses would require one-off, specialised planning, funding, and governance arrangements.

-If there is severe damage as a result of a natural hazard event, then it is likely that a tailored recovery plan would be put in place.
+If a natural hazard event causes severe, widespread damage and significant community disruption, a tailored recovery plan would likely be put in place.